How to apply

 This will give us a starting place for an initial conversation about how your project might best fit with current gaps in the research, as well as areas of staff expertise here at Charles Sturt University.

-You should aim to have a brief document (1-2 pages or more) that can be shared with potential supervisors as part of the application process.
+You should aim to have a brief document (1-2 pages) that can be shared with potential supervisors as part of the application process.
+You may wish to use the ‘Initial Research Outline’ template available on our forms and guides page to help you with this.

 Find a supervisor